Experiential Learning, Its Benefits and How It Can Be Used to Make Education System Effective

 There are many other experiential education activities that help teachers and parents to make learning interesting for children.
 You have to choose the right program that appeals to the child and suits his style of learning to get positive results.

 Learning Styles According to Professor Kolb:

 Experiential learning is not a one size fits all method of learning.
 It depends on the choices of the learner and what method of learning suits him the best.
 According to the experiential learning Kolb theory, there are four different learning styles.
 They are classified based on how people perceive and process information.
 People tend to develop these learning patterns based on their background and past experiences.

-- Converging – People with a practical bent of mind usually fall in this category.
+People with a practical bent of mind usually fall in this category.
 They use their learning to discover solutions for practical issues.
-They can make quick decisions and solve problems using their knowledge.
+It can help in making quick decisions and solve problems using their knowledge.
 They usually prefer technical tasks and are not interested in interpersonal aspects.
-They like to experiment with new ideas to develop practical applications of theoretical concepts.
+People like to experiment with new ideas to develop practical applications of theoretical concepts.